 CLICK HERE to watch the YouTube video.

-I wanted to go through a great exercise that helps increase that hip internal rotation.
-It is called Leg Rotations on the Wall.
-I will get Donnalee to demonstrate it.
+I wanted to go through a great exercise that helps increase the hip internal rotation, called Leg Rotations on the Wall.
+I had Donnalee demonstrate the exercise.

-You are lying on a mat and you are bringing your legs up against the wall.
-Your upper body is relaxed and you bring out the arms out to about 45 degrees and then you bring your palms up.
+Lie on a mat and bring your legs up against the wall.
+Relax your upper body, and bring your arms out to about 45 degrees with your palms up.
 This puts your upper body in a more relaxed position.
-Now, have your legs up against the wall.
-You are going to separate a little bit and you are going to isolate the hips and rotate the legs out and back.
-You are really trying to focus on that movement happening in the hip as opposed to the ankle and the lower leg.
+Separate your legs slightly, isolate your hips and rotate the legs out and back.
+Really try to focus on the movement happening in your hip as opposed to the ankle and lower leg.

 Leg Rotations on the Wall

-Now if you need help to see if you are rotating the hips, you can bring your hands and put them on your thighs and almost have it as a guide where you kind of like rotating out and then rotating in.
-Also in this position, it ends up being an unloaded position so you can really isolate that hip joint and you are rotating out, holding for a second or two and then rotating in and holding for a second or two.
+Now if you need help to see if you are rotating your hips, place your hands on your thighs and use them as a guide to feel if you are rotating out and then rotating in.
+This also ends up being an unloaded position, so you can really isolate that hip joint.
+Holding the end position for a second or two and then rotate back in.

 Leg Rotations on the Wall with hands on your thighs

-Another important thing when it comes to this exercise is it helps educate the body when it comes to joint isolation.
-A lot of times people don’t know how to isolate their joints or isolate movements and this helps educate the body to separate the hip joint movement from the rest of the body which is an important thing in order to move properly, overcome injuries and prevent injuries.
+This exercise also helps educate the body when it comes to joint isolation.
+Often people don’t know how to isolate their joints or isolate movements, and this helps educate the body to separate the hip joint movement from the rest of the body.
+This is important when it comes to moving properly, overcoming injuries and preventing injuries.

-Now how I progress from this is you separate a little bit further and then you would go through the same movement, rotating in and rotating out.
-You are not going to feel really strong stretch.
-You are going to feel a light stretch in the hip and you should feel it easier to move that hip in internal rotation, rotating in and rotating out.
+Progress this exercise by separating your legs a little bit further and going through the same movement, rotating in and rotating out.
+You are going to feel a light stretch in the hip, and you should feel it easier to move that hip in internal rotation, rotating in and rotating out.

 Leg Rotations on the Wall (progression)

 Give that exercise a go if you have poor internal rotation of the hip.
 It’s really simple and easy to do.
-You can do it while watching a movie or while watching TV.
+You can even do it while watching TV.

 Make sure to swing by ExercisesForInjuries.com.
 Enter in your injury or pain.
 There is a good chance that I have an article, video or an interview for you that will help you overcome your injury or pain.

 Secondly, if you are watching this on YouTube, head up above, hit “Subscribe”.
-What that will do is every couple of days you will get a video like this where I talk about tips and tricks on overcoming injury or pain.
+Every couple of days you will receive a video like this where I share tips and tricks for overcoming injury or pain.

 Thirdly, head down below, hit “Like” and leave me a question or comment.